 Fun Fact: New Bern gets its name from the capital city of Switzerland.
 Even more fun fact: Bern means bear and the people of New Bern love showing off their “Bear Town” pride.
-There are over 60 statues throughout New Bern and I challenge you to go find each and every one of them.
+There are over 60 New Bern bear statues and I challenge you to go find each and every one of them.
 Unlike the Swiss city’s wild bears, these statues depict professionally trained bears who work for a living, holding positions such as lawyer, doctor, and real estate agent.
 We’re going to be covering these bear statues in more detail very soon so stay posted!
 Does your town do anything similar to this?

 Colonial and Modern History

-New Bern is North Carolina’s second oldest town (after Bath) and home to the first permanent capitol at Tryon Palace—be sure to emphasize “permanent,” or else you’ll get flogged or punished in some other time-accurate way.
+New Bern is North Carolina’s second oldest town (after Bath) and home to the first permanent capital at Tryon Palace—be sure to emphasize “permanent,” or else you’ll get flogged or punished in some other time-accurate way.
 There are many more famous historical sites in New Bern, including some beautiful churches, the first fire station, and the birthplace of Pepsi.
 There’s actually a store on Middle Street where you can have a fountain soda and imagine its medicinal power running through your body.

 With all this history and bear hunting, a person has to eat when hanging out in New Bern.
 Eat breakfast at Baker’s Kitchen and don’t even think about avoiding their spectacular Dutch Potatoes.
 Persimmons Waterfront Restaurant is the first place many people will point you to for a great meal with a view.
 MJ’s Raw Bar & Grille has colorful decor to go along with a delicious menu.
 We also opted for the Stingray Cafe, which is a bit more low-key but has a menu that doesn’t mess around.
 Beer Army has a huge craft beer menu but also some of the best burgers I’ve ever eaten.
 I’m serious.

 New Bern’s slow-paced downtown is easily walkable.
 I recommend getting an early start because people will be out visiting the town’s interesting buildings and locally owned businesses.
-There might not be any beaches here (see “Places Nearby”) but the Waterfront at Union Point Park is a wonderful spot to catch the sunrise and watch boats as they pass by.
+There might not be any beaches here (see “Places Near New Bern”) but the Waterfront at Union Point Park is a wonderful spot to catch the sunrise and watch boats as they pass by.
 You can spend as much time as you want there, sitting on a bench or walking along the wooden boardwalk.
 It’s a great place to just slow down and take it easy for a while.
 Personally, I can’t wait to get back and do just that.